Kinto/kinto/docs/configuration/settings.rst

 Logging with Heka
 :::::::::::::::::

+Heka is an open source stream processing software system developed by Mozilla.
+Heka is a "Swiss Army Knife" type tool for data processing, and is useful for a wide variety of different tasks.

+For more information, see https://hekad.readthedocs.org/

-Mozilla Services standard logging format can be enabled using:
+Heka logging format can be enabled using:

 .. code-block:: ini